Destination2Unknown/pytunelogix/README.md

 >
 > - _Ambient is calculated as an average of the PV prior to the step change._
 >
-> - _Doesn't work correctly with a ramp in CV or with multiple steps. _
+> - _Doesn't work correctly with a ramp in CV or with multiple CV steps._
 >
 >

-To launch use:
+To launch, use:
 ```
 from pytunelogix.stage1 import csvtuner